uccl-project/nixl/src/plugins/tcpx/README.md

-## TCPX Backend Plugin (Thin Wrapper)
+## TCPX Backend Plugin (NCCL GPUDirectTCPX Wrapper)

-This plugin keeps the same shape as the PR‑895 UCCL backend but expects an external `libuccl_engine.so` that is compiled with TCPX support (`USE_TCPX=1`).
-When the shared library is built that way, the exported C API routes all communication through the Phase A `tcpx::Endpoint` implementation.
+This plugin keeps the same shape as the PR‑895 UCCL backend but now expects an external `libuccl_engine.so` built with `USE_TCPX=1`, which internally uses NCCL `ncclSend/ncclRecv` over GPUDirectTCPX.
+The legacy `tcpx::Endpoint` implementation has been removed; TCPX naming is retained only for metadata compatibility with existing NIXL configs.

 ## Prerequisites